tylertitsworth/5th-age-srd/Classes/Occultist.md

 #### Champion Feat

-Your Stance of Necessity uses are now recharge 16+ instead of daily.
+Your Stance of Necessity uses are now recharge 16+ instead of full recovery.

 #### Epic Feat